Daily Archives: 1st November 2024

 ‘And Gideon made an ephod of it and put it in his city, in Ophrah.
 And all Israel whored after it there, and it became a snare to Gideon and to his family’ (Judges 8:27).

-Alexander the Great was an amazing tactician who constantly surprised his enemies winning victories against almost impossible odds.
+Alexander the Great was an amazing tactician who constantly surprised his enemies by winning victories against almost impossible odds.
 But his life didn’t finish well.
 Wanting to be worshipped like a god and wanting to complete the conquest of India, his men refused to follow him anymore and he was forced to abandon the campaign!
 In the end he died at the age of 32, his body ravaged by fever.
 His legacy faded as his great empire fell apart.
 Gideon’s story is, in some ways, similar.
 After uncertain start, he’d won an incredible victory.
 But how will he fare now in his remaining years?

 When asked by the people to rule over them like a king and establish a dynasty, Gideon is at his best as he answers: ‘I will not rule over you, and my son will not rule over you; the LORD will rule over you.’
 He’s spotted a weakness in Israel’s thinking as they have attributed the victory to him (v22).
 But he knew it was the Lord who had gone before them and fought for them as promised in Deuteronomy 20:4.
 So he shows good leadership and corrects the people in their thinking!